jonas-witthuhn/shrad-pro/doc/source/how-to.md

 * First things first, the raw data (uLogger .csv output data) should be stored in files <= 1 day.
 There can be multiple files for one day, collecting of daily data and merging will be done in
    *shrad*
 (*modules.utils.load_rawdata_and_combine*), but multiple days in one file have not been implemented/tested yet.
+* Check and modify `ConfigFile.ini`.
+  * update Meta data for campaign and contacts
+  * ensure correct paths
+  * modify output filenames to your liking
+  *
 * Ensure consistent file naming (As from uLogger output, the filenames will be already usable)
   * All filenames should start with a prefix separated by an '_'.
 This will be used to identify the files, define filenames of shrad-output and will be stored in netCDF metadata.
 See also
     ConfigFile.ini -> Meta -> pfx.